fpanighini/grupOS/README.md

 ### Application

 The application will receive by parameter the list of all the file paths for it to calculate the md5sum hash.
-The application will print though standard output a code that the viewer process will require to view the shared memeory of the application program.
+The application will print though standard output a code that the viewer process will require to view the shared memory of the application program.
 It will wait a set amount of time (2 seconds) for a viewer program to start.
 In any case after set time, it will continue running.
 The application will finish once all the file paths are processed by worker applications.